MediaSFU/MediaSFU/README.md

 This project is licensed under the [MIT License](LICENSE).

-The MediaSFU project is an Expo Managed React Native application with configurations for web, iOS, and Android.
+The MediaSFU project has configurations for web, iOS, and Android.
 We've addressed compatibility issues, including different React Native WebRTC support for web and mobile platforms.

-### 🚀 Building Your App

-To build your app for deployment, follow the Expo guide using the EAS client.
-Check out the [Expo EAS documentation](https://docs.expo.dev/build/introduction/) for detailed instructions.

 ---